Quantum corrections to the thermodynamics of rotating charged BTZ black hole in gravity's rainbow: Introduction

 In 1992, Ba\~nados, Teiteloim and Zanelli (BTZ) considered a negative cosmological constant and studied the usual Einstein-Maxwell field equation in $2+1$ spacetime.
 They obtained a vacuum solution and interpreted them as the BTZ black hole solution which shows similarities to the $3+1$ dimensional Schwarzschild and Kerr black hole solutions \cite{BTZ}.
 One year later, Ach\'ucarro and Ortiz discussed the rotating charged BTZ black hole solution \cite{rcBTZ}.
-Certain aspects of the thermodynamic geometry of rotating BTZ black holes are investigated for uncharged and charged cases, respectively in \cite{sarkar, akbar1}.
-Recently, Alsaleh studied the thermodynamics of neutral BTZ black holes in the GR \cite{Salwa}.
-As it is mentioned above, the GUP formalism affects the thermodynamics of a black hole drastically.
-To our best knowledge, an investigation on the thermodynamic features of the charged BTZ black holes in the GR formalism under the GUP has not been carried on before.
+Certain aspects of the thermodynamic geometry of rotating BTZ black holes are investigated for uncharged and charged cases, respectively in {\cite{sarkar, akbar1, Eslam4, Eslam5}.} Recently, Alsaleh studied the thermodynamics of neutral BTZ black holes in the GR \cite{Salwa}.
+As it is mentioned above, the GUP formalism affects the thermodynamics of a black hole drastically. {To this end, Iorio et al. considered the BTZ black hole in the GUP formalism and presented its impact on the usual thermodynamic quantities \cite{Iorio}.} To our best knowledge, an investigation on the thermodynamic features of the charged BTZ black holes in the GR formalism under the GUP has not been carried on before.
 This fact is the one of the main motivation of this manuscript.
 We construct the manuscript as follows: In Sec. \ref{sec2}, we consider a charged BTZ black hole and study its thermal quantities in GR formalism.
 After analyzing the Hawking temperature, entropy, thermodynamical volume, Helmholtz free energy, pressure, internal energy and heat capacity functions, in Sec. \ref{sec3} we introduce the GUP formalism and we repeat a similar analyze in the GUP scenario.
 Finally, we give a brief conclusion in the last section.